bolinocroustibat/discogs-tag-updater/README.md

 # Music Sync Toolbox

-A CLI toolbox for syncing your music across Spotify, YouTube Music and you local music files.
+A CLI toolbox for syncing your music across Spotify, YouTube Music and local music files, using Discogs as a source of truth.
 Features include:
+- Metadata enrichment and local music files management using Discogs database
 - Bidirectional playlist synchronization between Spotify and YouTube Music
 - Automatic duplicate detection and removal in Spotify and YouTube Music playlists
 - Import of local music files into Spotify and YouTube Music playlists
-- Metadata enrichment and local music files management using Discogs database

 ## Prerequisites